hugolatendresse/15618-final-project/index.md

 ## Goals and Deliverables

 - PLAN TO ACHIEVE
-  - Write a CUDA kernel(s) implementing the key components of our baseline MoE model, namely the Switch Transformer blocks consisting of routers (gate functional units) and experts (FFNs)
+  - Write a CUDA kernel(s) implementing the key components of our baseline MoE model, namely the blocks consisting of routers (gate functional units) and experts (FFNs)
   - Complete the implementation of a full MoE transformer by incorporating our work with existing FlexFlow CUDA kernels for the traditional transformer parts of MoE models (self-attention, etc.)
   - Write other CUDA and C++ code to make our baseline model work with FlexFlow (inference only).
   - Successfully serve the model an MoE in FlexFlow.